Stan Magidson, ICD.D

 Richard A. Shaw, Q.C., ICD.D

 Mr. Shaw became a Member in May 2011 and serves on the ASC's Governance Committee.
 He has close to 40 years of experience providing legal advisory services in a number of areas including boards of directors, independent and special committees, director and officer liability, corporate governance, shareholder rights plans, securities and corporate finance.
 Mr. Shaw is a former senior partner at McCarthy Tétrault LLP in Calgary and former Chair of the Calgary Chapter of the Institute of Corporate Directors.
 He is currently the Chair of the Board of Governors of Mount Royal University and is a director of Inter Pipeline Fund, Enmax Corporation and a number of private companies.

 Fred R. N. Snell, FCA

-Mr. Snell became a Member in May 2011 and serves on the ASC's Audit Committee.
+Mr. Snell became a Member in May 2011 and serves as Chair of the ASC's Audit Committee.
 He has more than 40 years of experience in the accounting field with an extensive background in securities regulation, accounting, auditing and finance.
 A former partner at Ernst & Young LLP, Mr. Snell held the position of Chief Accountant at the ASC from 2001 to 2009.
 He was appointed a Fellow of the Institute of Chartered Accountants (FCA) in 1998 in recognition of his service to the profession.
 He served as President of the Institute in 1998-99.